nyagajr/ExpressApp/README.md

 Node JS

 ## Retrieving all users
-Clone the app on your machine,
+Clone the app on your machine, \n
 Navigate into the app until you see index.js file,
 Run the app by typing 'nodemon index.js'
 On the address bar of the browser, type http://localhost:3000/api/users